Vedavyaas/Vsprout/README.md

 # Vsprout IDE

-A minimalistic programming language with least features published on July,17
+A minimalistic programming language with the least features, published on **July 17**.

 ---